stephane-vanraes/renderless-svelte/docs/Notifications.md

 - _payload_ will be the current item from the queue, this can be any kind of object, allowing for great flexibility in how the notifications will look like.
 - _duration_ determines how long a notification should remain visible, default is 1000 (corresponding to one second)
+- _on:notify_ fires if a new notification is being sent, `event.detail` will hold the same payload as _payload_

 ```html
 <script>